Logo preload

 Historic preservation

-Historic preservation is a big deal in our cities these days.
+Historic building preservation is a big deal in our cities these days.
 There’s an entire movement focused on the rediscovery and re-use of our urban cores.
 With any city of significant age, a key step to making the most out of our existing infrastructure is understanding, preserving, and in many cases reusing our historic sites in new and interesting ways.

 The historic Snell Arcade building in downtown St. Pete